 If you are looking for even more Instant Pot Soup Recipes some of my favorites are INSTANT POT CHICKEN POT PIE SOUP.
 INSTANT POT CREAM OF BUTTERNUT SQUASH SOUP.
 INSTANT POT BROCCOLI AND CHEDDAR CHEESE SOUP, and HOW TO MAKE VEGETABLE BROTH IN THE INSTANT POT.

 e hope you enjoy this soup as much as we did.
-It’s so easy to make and it has the same rich flavor of Nordstroms’ Tomato Basil Soup, but at a fraction of the cost!
-If you’re looking for more delicious recipes that are both healthy and budget-friendly, sign up to our newsletter below.
+It’s so easy to make, and it has the same rich flavor of Nordstrom’s Tomato Basil Soup, but at a fraction of the cost!
+If you’re looking for more delicious recipes that are both healthy and budget-friendly, sign up for our newsletter below.
 You’ll be first in line when new posts go live!